Rishi-Prasadha/MLB_ML_Pitching_Prediction/README.md

 There are 7 models in the Jake folder of this project.
 Two are random forest models, one is a combination of the two random forest models, and four are SVM models.
 The combination of random forest models achieved the highest accuracy during model validation at 53%.
 The combination model also had relatively balanced f1 scores for SL, CU, and FF pitch types.
 However, during the live testing of the Verlander game on 9/23/22 the Poly SVM model had the best results out of all of Jake's models.
 This could be do to variance with one game being a small sample size.
 More testing of the models is required to make any definitive conclusions.

-In Noah's folder, you'll find 5 of his models.
+In Noah's folder, you'll find 5 of his random forest models.
 Each next model gradually improved over the previous as Noah tweaked his code.
 Noah's final model ended up being the best with an accuracy of 59%.
 However, during the live testing of the Verlander game on 9/23/22, it only achieved a 54% accuracy.
 His model must have had an "off" day.
 Noah's model is thought to be the best because he borrowed feature engineering from the other group members' models and added some of his own, giving his model the most features engineered.
 Some of the engineered features his model had were "count", "bases", "pitch_count", and "score_diff".
 "Count" combined the strikes and balls columns.
 Noah listed out all the possible counts (so like 3-2 3-1, 3-0, 2-2, etc...) and labelled them with a rank of how good they were for the batter.
 So 1st place was 3-0 and last place was 0-2.
 Noah did similiar engineering to combine the "on_1b", "on_2b", and "on_3b" columns into the "bases" column.
 The "pitch count" column is a count of how many pitches the pitcher had thrown that day.
 So it's basically a measure of how soar the pitcher's arm was.
 Lastly, the "score_diff" column combined the 2 columns that gave the scores of the 2 teams that were playing by simply taking the difference between their scores.

 For the neural network model, the 1st model with 100 epochs and the adam optimizer performed the best with the training and validation data as shown below: